GaiusSensei/Qd6/src/Chapter 1 - What Can You Do.md

 - If the Item has the Consumable Tag, reduce its quantity by 1.

 **Refocus**
-- Requirements: Has not focused this round.
+- Requirements: Has not refocused this round.
-- Roll 2d6, with any modifiers for focusing.
+- Roll 2d6, with any modifiers for refocusing.
 If result is 7+, regain 1 Focus Point.

 **Reequip**
 - Requirements: Has not reequipped this round.